tbidne/shrun/README.md

                            to other keys recursively.
 Lines starting with `#` are considered comments and ignored.
   -t,--timeout ARG         Non-negative integer setting a timeout.
-  -s,--sub-logging         Adds Commands' logs (stdout+stderr) to output.
+  -c,--command-logging     Adds Commands' logs (stdout+stderr) to output.
   -k,--show-key            In output, display key name over actual command if it
                            exists.
   -h,--help                Show this help text